Goalsum/TataruBook/docs/commands.md

 ~~~

 **Parameters**:
-- `db_file`: db file name, with or without path.
+- `db_file`: DB file name, with or without path.
 If there are spaces in the path or file name, you need to surround this parameter with quotes.

-If the table, index, and view definitions of the db file do not match the current version, it's usually caused by an upgrade of the TataruBook program.
-If the table, index, and view definitions of the TataruBook program and the db file are inconsistent, unpredictable errors may occur during operation.
-It is recommended that after each TataruBook upgrade, you first use the `upgrade` command to modify the db file to match the current version.
+If the table, index, and view definitions of the DB file do not match the current version, it's usually caused by an upgrade of the TataruBook program.
+If the table, index, and view definitions of the TataruBook program and the DB file are inconsistent, unpredictable errors may occur during operation.
+It is recommended that after each TataruBook upgrade, you first use the `upgrade` command to modify the DB file to match the current version.

-If there are tables and indexes in the db file whose definitions do not exist in the current TataruBook, or are inconsistent with the definitions in TataruBook, the `upgrade` command will reject the upgrade and report an error.
+If there are tables and indexes in the DB file whose definitions do not exist in the current TataruBook, or are inconsistent with the definitions in TataruBook, the `upgrade` command will reject the upgrade and report an error.
 This is because deleting or modifying these table and index definitions may result in the loss of data.
 Usually, when upgrading, TataruBook program only modifies view definitions, not table and index definitions.

-It is strongly recommended to backup the db file before using the `upgrade` command.
+It is strongly recommended to backup the DB file before using the `upgrade` command.
 {: .notice--warning}